HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 -- ACCESSING YOUR  INSTANCE:

     - Access with SSH/Browser
+    	- Click ssh on the right of your instance name

-    - Access with gcloud
+    - Access with gcloud/SSH
+    	- Precondition:
+		-  requires gcloud installation (see devworkshop)
+	- Access on SSH
+		1) gcloud init
+		2) pick configuration (typically 1)
+		3) choose  account (stanford account)
+		4) pick a cloud project (mining-clinical-decisions)
+		5) gcloud compute ssh name-instance
+		6) select region associated with instance

+    	- scp a file
+		- 'gcloud compute scp ~/Downloads/your_file.txt \instance-name:~/your_file.txt'
+			(where instance-name is the name of your instance)

 	- SSH Connection
             Once you start the compute instance, you may remote access with SSH.
             'Open in browser window'

 	- Install Libraries and Dependencies / Package Managers Installs  Dependencies: Python/Bigquery